In order to EXPAND, my business needs...

 - There are state programs to help you tap into foreign markets.

-- If you're ready to sell abroad, local help is available to help sell internationally.
+- If you're ready to sell abroad, federal resources are available to help sell internationally<

 ...something SPECIAL because of the type of company I have.